eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ### With Direct Communication Transports {#with-direct-communication-transports}

-For implementations using direct peer-to-peer communication or push-capable transports, the formal model (Appendix A.2.2) demonstrates that:
+For implementations using direct peer-to-peer communication or push-capable transports, the formal model ([](#verifier-key-compromise)) demonstrates that:

 - Long-term Verifier keys enable injection of (`VF'`, `nonce'`) pairs.
 - This breaks the formal Freshness property.
 - While authentication still fails (corrupted Evidence is rejected), the DoS potential justifies mandatory ephemeral keys.

-Therefore, ephemeral per-ceremony keys are normatively mandated (MUST) when not using SAE [I-D.sae-protocol] or equivalent pull-only, repository-based transports.
+Therefore, ephemeral per-ceremony keys are normatively mandated (MUST) when not using SAE [@I-D.ritz-sae] or equivalent pull-only, repository-based transports.

 ### Recommendation Rationale {#recommendation-rationale}